SteadBytes/meet-n-eat/README.md

   * `$ python3 models.py`
 2. Optional - populate database with test data:
   * `python3 tests.py`
-3. Make sure Redis instance is running for rate limiting
+3. Make sure Redis server is running for rate limiting
   * `$ redis-server`
 3. API can be run with:
   * `$ python3 views.py`